-Most of the companies I have invested in, never give me status updates.
+Most of the companies I have invested in never give me status updates.
 It’s nice to hear how your investments are doing every once in a while.
-It doesn’t matter if it is bad news or good news, I just want to know what’s happening.
+It doesn’t matter if it is bad news or good news.
+I just want to know what’s happening.

 If you ever raise money, your investors know that you are going to make mistakes.
-They aren’t dumb… so be transparent with them.
+They aren’t dumb.
+So, be transparent with them.

 What’s best for your investors is typically what’s best for you

-Now granted, some times their advice is wrong, but at least they are trying to help you.
+Granted, sometimes their advice is wrong, but at least they are trying to help you.
 And who says that you have to follow through on their advice?
 They are just making suggestions.

-Companies can turn around… you just have to have faith
+Companies can turn around; you just have to have faith

-This doesn’t mean that the good companies are going to go bankrupt and that the bad companies are going to be the next Google; it just means that you have to be patient.
+This doesn’t mean that the good companies are going to go bankrupt and the bad companies are going to be the next Google; it just means that you have to be patient.

 Entrepreneurship is a numbers game

-If you are going to be an entrepreneur don’t expect all of your businesses to do well.
+If you are going to be an entrepreneur, don’t expect all of your businesses to do well.
 What’s probably going to happen is that your first few businesses are going to fail because you’ll make a lot of mistakes, and your next few will do well.

 Ugly businesses are sexy

 Why?
-Well it’s because they usually have a ton of competition and they don’t always have a clear path to monetization from the start.
+Well, it’s because they usually have a ton of competition, and they don’t always have a clear path to monetization from the start.

 I’ve learned the hard way that business ideas are a dime a dozen.
-Every time I invested in a cool idea and not the entrepreneur, it ended up losing me money.
+Every time I invested in a cool idea, and not the entrepreneur, it ended up losing me money.

-I don’t think that investing in great entrepreneur guarantees that you’ll make money, but it will at least give you a better shot.
+I don’t think that investing in a great entrepreneur guarantees that you’ll make money, but it will at least give you a better shot.

 Great entrepreneurs have a tendency of treating their investors’ money better than they treat their own money.
-They try not to waste it and if they lose it some even try to pay it back.
+They try not to waste it, and if they lose it, some even try to pay it back.

 And when things go south, they don’t jump ship and leave the investors hanging.
 They stick it out until they can either turn the business around or until they drown with the sinking ship.

-You’ll be surprised on what you’ll learn.
+You’ll be surprised to see what you can learn.